Skip to content

 BlendsCombines properties of multiple fibers

-Beginners: Start with acrylic or cotton yarns are great starting points because they are affordable, durable, and machine washable.
+Beginners: Acrylic and cotton yarns are great starting points.
+They are affordable, durable, and machine washable.

 Yarn WeightUK TermUSA TermAUS TermMeters (per 100g)4” / 10 cm Gauge (knit)Needle Size (mm)Hook Size (mm)Also Known AsTexture / Feel